 To begin I need to clarify some frustrating definitions.

 What is plant-based?
 According to Harvard University a plant-based diet is: plant-based or plant-forward eating patterns focus on foods primarily from plants.
 This includes not only fruits and vegetables, but also nuts, seeds, oils, whole grains, legumes, and beans.
 It doesn’t mean that you are vegetarian or vegan and never eat meat or dairy.
 Rather, you are proportionately choosing more of your foods from plant sources.
 Why does this frustrate me?
-For one thing not everyone classifies it the same way.
+For one thing, not everyone classifies it the same way.
 Some lump plant-based in with veganism.
 Plant-based simply means the majority of your daily food intake will come from plants.
 This could mean frozen, canned, etc, especially if you live in a food desert.

 What is whole food plant-based?
 This is a much stricter version of a plant-based diet.
 Foods should be of the least processed possible and probably raw.
 In another words in its most natural form.
 Why is this frustrating?
-Again, because so many groups and organizations are lumping all of it together and trust me people take this stuff personal.
+Again, because so many groups and organizations are lumping all of it together, and trust me people take this stuff personally.
 Let me be clear.
 If you live in a food desert or on a fixed income, this diet is going to be very hard to follow and or very expensive.
 A lot in this group are also putting veganism in there.
 Some of these do not consume any oil in any form as it is highly processed.

 What is Vegetarian?
 Very similar to plant-based, matter of fact I would say almost exactly with the exception that again, organizations and other entities are trying to push the Veganism movement in here.
 I think that is why it is now called plant-based instead of Vegetarianism.
 I will be doing plant-based or Vegetarian with some dairy and some eggs.
 Why?
 Because of B12.
 It is the best way to get that vitamin.
 I have no desire to be Anemic, and yes I can and will take a multivitamin but as you may or may not know there is some evidence that suggests the body does not even absorb multivitamins and are a complete waste of money.